-Stock futures begin new week with declines on resurgence of coronavirus cases
+Stock futures plummet to begin new week on coronavirus concerns

 Case numbers are still growing in various nations, including emerging economies, and without a vaccine, relaxing lockdowns and reopening travel could bring on further waves of COVID-19 cases.

-In Asian markets on Monday, Japan's benchmark Nikkei dropped 0.7 percent, Hong Kong's Hang Seng slid 0.6 percent, while China's Shanghai Composite was little changed.
+In Asian markets on Monday, Japan's benchmark Nikkei dropped 3.5 percent, Hong Kong's Hang Seng fell 2.2 percent, while China's Shanghai Composite was down 1 percent.

+In Europe, London's FTSE fell 1.3 percent, Germany's DAX declined 1.3 percent and France's CAC gave up 1.3 percent.

 |Ticker